ericyoc/quantum_computation_refresher_poc/README.md

 ## Connecting Quantum Computation Concepts

-Here's the list of connections among the quantum computation concepts, with those topics in ***bold italics*** to denote a topic not covered in the refresher but listed here due to the importance of the topic within quantuam computing:
+Here's the list of connections among the quantum computation concepts, with those topics in <ins>***bold italics underlined***</ins> to denote a topic not covered in the refresher but listed here due to the importance of the topic within quantuam computing:

 1. **Imaginary Numbers** are the building blocks of **Complex Numbers**, which are a combination of real and imaginary numbers in the form a + bi.